Facts about refugees and asylum seekers

 The phrase ‘illegal immigrant’ is therefore highly misleading.
 The Australian Press Council says:

-ms such as ‘illegal immigrants’ or ‘illegals’ may constitute a breach of the Council’s Standards of Practice."
+"terms such as ‘illegal immigrants’ or ‘illegals’ may constitute a breach of the Council’s Standards of Practice."

 For more, see Refugee Council of Australia.